coddingtonbear/jira-select/readme.md

   - resolution is null
 ```

-After you're ready to submit your query, press `Esc` followed by `Enter`,
+The editor uses `vi` bindings by default; so once you're ready to submit
-and after a short wait (watch the progressbars), you'll be shown your
+your query, press `Esc` followed by `Enter` and after a short wait (watch the progressbars), you'll be shown your results.
-results.
 Press `q` to exit your results.

 See the built-in help (`--help`) for more options.